 - Next update is scheduled for 2022 following release of the 2020 Census data

 Following a 10 year period including a national economic recession and a large East Coast hurricane, the Comprehensive Plan Update reports a stable period without significant growth, decline or major change (property values excluded) as a result of proactive measures taken by the Mayor and City Council.
 Priorities for the next ten years will become a Planning and Zoning Commission work plan beginning in 2018.

 Why does the Comprehensive Plan need to be updated?

-- The Plan should respond to new trends or changes
+- The Plan responds to new trends or changes

 - Surge of new hotel construction – to be tracked as a housing type